Readit News logoReadit News

 aczerepinski commented on Fitness Trackers Are Only 67% Accurate, New Research Finds wellnesspulse.com/researc... · Posted by u/nabla9

-aczerepinski · 6 months ago
+aczerepinski · a year ago

 Can someone help me understand the percentages?
 Does 80% accurate imply that the measurement could be 20% inflated?